vercel/next.js/examples/with-tesfy/README.md

 The `userId` must uniquely identify a user even if not logged in, for that reason a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) is created and stored in a cookie so the next time a page is requested a new `userId` won't be created, instead the cookie one will be used.

-The `datafile` is just a `json` that defines the configuration of the experiments and features avaliable.
+The `datafile` is just a `json` that defines the configuration of the experiments and features available.
 It must be fetched from Tesfy CDN or from your own servers at least everytime a request is performed, later on this configuration could also be fetched if wanted (e.g. during page transitions).

 ## Deploy your own